 Spring is finally here!
 And after a long winter in Omaha, Lincoln and throughout the Midwest, we are ready for some warming.
 But each year as the ground gets warmer, many pests will make their appearances and this could mean a pest infestation inside your home.
-So while as you are making out that spring-cleaning list, make sure to add pest proofing to the list!
+So while as you are making out that cleaning list, make sure to add spring cleaning pest prevention to the list!
 Simple actions around the home can really make all the difference when it comes to pest prevention in Omaha & Lincoln such as ants, rodents, cockroaches, termites, and other insects.

 Spring Cleaning Pest Prevention Tips

 From a pest control standpoint, spring cleaning is a great opportunity to prevent bugs – if you know where to find them, and how to clean them out!

 More than 80% of homeowners experience problems with ants, making ants the most common pest problem in America.
 Eliminating any food and excessive moisture sources would be step one to prevent indoor ant problem yourself.
 You can also purchase a pest treatment product form your local retailer.
 However, if your ant problem persists, it’s best to contact an Omaha or Lincoln local pest control professional who can easily identify the type of ant, find their nest, and treat the source of the problem.